spdadev/spda_dev/README.md

 # spda_dev
-This repository for SpDA will be further complete soon.
+This repository for SpDA will be further completed soon.